kunzjacq/Additive_DFTs/README.md

 ### Product CPU requirements

-The polynomial product code uses a fast implementation of multiplication in GF(2<sup>64</sup>) that uses SSE2 and PCLMULQDQ instruction sets.
-Their availability is checked at the beginning of the test programs.
+The polynomial product code uses a fast implementation of multiplication in GF(2<sup>64</sup>), which is implemented multiple ways in the source, using AVX2, BMI1, POPCNT and PCLMULQDQ instructions.
+The availability of these instructions is checked by the test programs.

 ## Cantor bases for large field sizes